Table of content

 The Manuscript General Guidelines

 The submission is a original research paper.
+Occasionally published review articles summarising existing knowledge are accepted only if they are based on a systematic literature review.
 Manuscript must not exceed the required size of at least 4,000 words and a maximum of 8,000 words including tables, pictures, graphics, references, and appendixs.
 The manuscript is typed in text format (.doc / .docx), A4 size (21 x 29.7 cm) with top, right, bottom, and left margins of 2.5 cm each, spaced 1 using Times New Roman 11pt, except section titles and chapters 12pt, abstracts 10pt, and 9pt for tables.
 The distance between paragraphs one and the next 6pt.
 The manuscript consists of separate sections and does not use encoding or numbering both sections and subsections.
 For more detailed information, please download the article template that we have provided.
-Download.

 The title of the manuscript.
 The title should be informative and be written both briefly and clearl, must be appropriate to the issue to be discussed in the manuscript.
 The article title does not contain any uncommon abbreviation.
 The article title should be written no more than 20 words, Times New Roman font size of 12pt, bold and center.
 An abstract should be a brief summary of significant items of the main paper.